Michel Martelly: Recording career

-By 1988, Martelly's musical talent, stage craft, and his pattering style of compas had gained tremendous popularity at El Rancho Hotel and Casino and The Florville, another local venues.
+By 1988, Martelly's musical talent, stage craft, and his pattering style of compas had gained tremendous popularity at El Rancho Hotel and Casino and The Florville, another local venue.
 That year, he recorded his first single, "Ou La La", which became an instant hit, followed by "Konpas 'Foret des Pins'" in 1989, also from his debut album Ou La La.
-During the period of about 1988–2008 Martelly, using his stage name Sweet Micky, recorded fourteen studio albums and a number of live CDs.
+During the period of about 1988–2008, Martelly, using his stage name Sweet Micky, recorded fourteen studio albums and a number of live CDs.
 His music features slow méringue, compas, troubadour, carnival méringue, rabòday, etc.

 In 1997, Martelly's crossover appeal to other musical genres was evident when hip hop star, Wyclef Jean of The Fugees featured him on the title track for Jean's solo effort Wyclef Jean Presents The Carnival featuring the Refugee Allstars.
 As Jean proclaims on 'The Carnival,' "Surprise – it's Sweet Micky, y'all!"
 Also in 1997, Martelly released an album containing one of his most celebrated hits, Pa Manyen ("Don't Touch").
 The song is an adaptation of "Angola", composed by the renowned artist/composer/record producer Ramiro Mendes (of the Mendes Brothers), first recorded by Cesária Évora, the legendary Cape Verdean singer.
 Pa Manyen went on to be featured in various compilation albums, including the popular Putumayo Presents: French Caribbean in 2003.
 The song was also covered by Venezuelan singer, Soledad Bravo as "Canta, Canta Corazon" and by Jose Luiz Cortes of Cuba.
-See also the Mendes Brothers' original version of the song, performed by Ramiro Mendes included in the group's 1997 album—Para Angola Com Um Xi Coracao.
-Martelly is also notorious for his cursing on stage, cross-dressing as well as using homophobic slurs.
+See also the Mendes Brothers' original version of the song, performed by Ramiro Mendes, included in the group's 1997 album—Para Angola Com Um Xi Coracao.
+Martelly is also notorious for his cursing on stage, cross-dressing, and using homophobic slurs.
 His celebrity status as a popular compas musician would become a major factor in his popularity as a politician.